haoqiusong/Virseqimprover/README.md

 ```

 3. In case you do not have the permission to run the shell file, use command ```chmod +x ***.sh```.

+# Citation

+If you use Virseqimprover in your research, please cite the following paper:
+Song H, Tithi SS, Brown C, Aylward FO, Jensen R, Zhang L. 2025.
+Virseqimprover: an integrated pipeline for viral contig error correction, extension, and annotation.
+PeerJ 13:e18515 https://doi.org/10.7717/peerj.18515.